Aug 2012 – present

 Communications Officer at Abertay University

-- My most recent story was about our soil scientists, who have been using 3D printing technology to find out what is going on in the hidden world beneath our feet.
-I gave this story to the BBC, but it also appeared on STV, in The Scotsman, The Courier, and across various science and technology websites.
+- Other stories include this one about our soil scientists, who have been using 3D printing technology to find out what is going on in the hidden world beneath our feet.
+I gave this story to the BBC, but it also appeared on STV, in The Scotsman, The Courier, and across the science and technology press.

-- Other stories I have written include this one about our forensic scientists who have developed a technique to recover fingerprints from foods.
+- I also wrote this story about our forensic scientists who have developed a technique to recover fingerprints from foods.
 It appeared in The Independent, The Huffington Post, and on BBC Online among others.

 - I also gained mass coverage with this story about Nurse Maule’s suitcase.
 It appeared in the Daily Mail, The Guardian, on Reporting Scotland and BBC Online, and even made it across the pond to appear in the US edition of The Huffington Post.

 - Highlights included working to raise the profile of Scottish Rowing during, and after, the London Olympics; raising awareness of adaptive rowing – the event for people with a disability; and promoting the Scottish Rowing Awards.

 - I also worked with the optician Ian Jordan to promote the treatment he has developed for face-blindness – a condition where people have an impaired ability to recognise faces.
 I gained coverage on Reporting Scotland, STV News and Good Morning Scotland, as well as online and across national and local print.

 - My story about a book signed by John Logie Baird which raised £1440 at auction for Oxfam gained coverage across the UK, notably on Channel 4 News, STV News and on Radio 4.